col-lefevre/iot-mood-tracking/README.md

 ## Overview

 MoodMap is an Internet of Things mood tracker which I created as an Informatics Undergradate student at Indiana University, specifically for I341 Prototyping with Arduino Tools.
 My main objective was applying my experience with digital UX/UI design to physical prototyping.
-The result was a physical mood tracking device powered by an ESP32, and a companion mobile app built in React Native.
+The result was a physical mood tracking device and a companion mobile app.

 ## Features

-Together, MoodMap and its companion app allow the user to:
+MoodMap is comprised of a physical device and a companion mobile app.
+Users can:
 - [MoodMap] Record their moods on a 3-point spectrum
 - [App] Review tracked moods
 - [App] Change the moods being tracked